MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/labels.md

 - **Apply a default retention label to a document library, folder, or document set** in SharePoint, so that all documents that are stored in that location inherit the default retention label.

-Additionally, retention labels support [records management](records-management.md) for email and documents across Office 365 apps and services.
+Additionally, retention labels support [records management](records-management.md) for email and documents across Microsoft 365 apps and services.
 You can use a retention label to classify content as a record.
 When this happens, the label can't be changed or removed, and the content can't be edited or deleted.

 There is no limit to the number of retention labels that are supported for a tenant.
 However, 10,000 is the maximum number of policies that are supported for a tenant and these include the policies that apply the labels (retention label policies and auto-apply retention policies), as well as retention policies.